tzrikka/revchat/docs/bitbucket.md

 ## Known Issues

+> [!IMPORTANT]
-Bitbucket has several known issues which affect RevChat functionality:
+> Bitbucket has a few known issues which affect RevChat functionality:
+>

-- Bitbucket does not send a webhook event when a user edits
+> 1. Bitbucket does not send a webhook event when a user edits
-  - **PR** comments (as opposed to a file/commit comments)
+>    - **PR** comments (as opposed to a file/commit comments)
-  - **Replies** to PR/file/commit comments
+>    - **Replies** to PR/file/commit comments
-- Bitbucket does not send a webhook event when a user un/likes a PR/file/commit comment/reply
+> 2. Bitbucket does not send a webhook event when a user un/likes a PR/file/commit comment/reply